Avenue of the Stars: L.A. Nightlife Design Mavens Guest Curate An Exclusive Collection of Art

 What role does art play in your life?

 Art plays such a big role in our everyday lives.
 We pull inspiration from art all the time and when it comes to an interior, it largely sets the tone and defines the style of the space.

 The Redbury Library designed by Avenue Interior Design.
-Photo courtesy of SBE.
+(Image: Courtesy of SBE)

 What do you collect?

 We’re constantly mixing found objects like large stones, with vintage ceramic accessories, boxes, and glassware.
 Small works on paper from various artists, especially watercolors (by Happy Menocal) create fun vignettes.